 Release pressure on presser foot by turning presser foot release bushing (AG, Fig. 1) and swing presser arm (U) out of position.
-Turn handwheel in operating direction until needle is at its lowest point of travel.
+Turn handwheel in operating direction until needles are at their lowest point of travel.
 Using hexagonal socket wrench No. 21388 AU, furnished with machine, loosen needle clamp nut about 1/4 turn.
-Again turn handwheel until needle is at high position; withdraw needle.
+Again turn handwheel until needles are at their highest position.
+Withdraw needles.

-To replace needle, leave needle holder at high position and, with the flat to the left, insert needle in holder until it rests against stop pin.
-Keeping needle in this position, turn handwheel until holder is again at its low point of travel; then tighten nut.
+To replace needles, leave needle holder at high position and with the flats to the left, insert needles in holder until they rest against stop pin.
+Keeping needles in this position, turn handwheel until holder is again at its low point of travel; then tighten nut.
 Return presser arm (U) to position; re-lock presser foot release bushing (AG).